-Dorothy F. Bailey was appointed to the Prince George's County Planning Board in June 2011 and serves as Vice Chair of the Board.
-She was reappointed to a second term in October 2015.
+Dorothy F. Bailey was appointed to the Prince George's County Planning Board in June 2011 and reappointed in 2015 and 2019.
+She serves as Vice Chair of the Board.
 In December 1994, Ms. Bailey was elected to represent the Seventh Councilmanic District of Prince George's County on the Prince George's County Council.
 Ms. Bailey served two terms as Chair, and three terms as Vice Chair of the Council, where she presided over matters related to land use planning and participated in key decisions affecting development policy.
 Prior to her election to the Council, Commissioner Bailey worked for the Executive Branch of Prince George's County Government, serving as a senior-level official at several agencies, including Executive Director of the Consumer Protection Commission, the Commission for Families, and Community Partnerships Director at the Department of Family Services.
 She earned a bachelor's degree in sociology from North Carolina Central University, completed further graduate study in both education and gerontology, and was awarded an honorary doctorate degree from Riverside Baptist College and Seminary.
-Ms. Bailey is active in numerous local, regional and national organizations and in 2014, was inducted into the Maryland Women's Hall of Fame.
+Ms. Bailey is active in numerous local, regional, and national organizations.
+She was recognized by Washingtonian Magazine as "one of the region's most powerful women" and, in 2014, was inducted into the Maryland Women's Hall of Fame.

-William M. Doerner, Ph.D was appointed to the Prince George's County Planning Board on November 1, 2016.
-Mr. Doerner brings a combination of practical and academic experiences in local planning issues to the Commission.
-He has served the past two years on the Hyattsville Planning Committee and has worked in property appraisal and valuation for both state and county agencies in Florida.
+William M. Doerner, Ph.D. was appointed to the Prince George's County Planning Board on November 1, 2016 and reappointed in 2019.
+Dr. Doerner brings a combination of practical and academic experiences in local planning issues to the Commission.
+He has served on the Hyattsville Planning Committee and has worked in property appraisal and valuation for both state and county agencies in Florida.
 While earning his doctoral degree, he designed and taught classes on housing markets and land use regulations.
-Currently, he works at the Federal Housing Finance Agency (FHFA) where one of his main responsibilities is to produce nationwide house price measures; he also conducts applied research to help inform policy decision making in housing finance.
-Dr. Doerner has published over a dozen articles in academic journals on a range of topics like finance, housing, property taxation, and policy, and has presented at a number of national and regional conferences.
+Currently, he works at the Federal Housing Finance Agency (FHFA) where he leads a team of researchers and analysts who conduct applied research that helps inform policy decision-making in housing, mortgage finance, and real estate markets.
+The group's products have won national awards, are published in academic and industry journals, are presented regularly at national and regional conferences, and are often the basis for stories in leading news sources.
 He earned a Ph.D. and M.S. in Economics from Florida State University, and a B.S. in Mathematics-Economics and Urban Studies from Furman University.
-He was also a Rotary Ambassadorial Scholar in Guatemala, and is fluent in Spanish.
+He was also a Rotary Ambassadorial Scholar in Guatemala and is fluent in Spanish.